ledeprogram/courses/foundations/mapping/merging-qgis-complex/README.md

 * Make sure `Format` is on `ESRI Shapefile`.
 * Click `Browse` to find a location (and name) for your new shapefile
-* Keep CRS and Encoding the same for now.
+* Keep CRS and Encoding the defaults for now.

-Click `OK` and you've got yourself a shapefile!
+Click `OK` and you've got yourself a brand new shapefile!

 > If you end up having trouble importing the shapefile into a project later, and it's appearing in weird places and stuff, select `Selected CRS`, click `Browse`, and type `4326` into the `Filter` box.
 Select `WGS 84 / ESRI: 4326` and continue your export.

 ## Importing into TileMill

 Same as ever!
+Do what you've done every other time - make a project, add a layer, etc etc.

 If you look at the attributes table (aka features), you'll notice it shortened some of the longer column names - you now have things like `ACS_12_5_2` instead of `ACS_12_5YR_B19013_HD01_VD01`.
-Something to keep in mind!
+It doesn't make you lose data, but it's something to keep in mind.

-With a little bit of a reference layer and a few minutes of laying down some color rules, you've got a pretty badass map!
+Now we're ready for the good stuff: with a little bit of a reference layer and a few minutes of laying down some color rules, you've got a pretty badass map!

 ![](images/map-final.png)